patrickfuchs/autoLipMap/README.md

 ![](pdb_graph_zoomed.png)

 Then, using [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism), autoLipMap can check if the mapping and pdb graphs match and deduce the mapping between mapping names and pdb names.
+With this information, it writes a mapping file and a def file.

 All graph features and algorithms come from the [networkx module](https://networkx.github.io/).